Get Vivid Drums Using Harmonic Saturation

 Harmonics

-Starting from the top part of the interface, we can see a “HARMONICS” control.
-The HARMONICS control results in an enrichment of the overtone range for a chosen fundamental tone.
+Starting from the top part of the interface, we can see a "HARMONICS" control—the HARMONICS control results in an enrichment of the overtone range for a chosen fundamental tone.
 The tonal result is an intensification of the presence that produces a fresher, silky, and more brilliant aural image.
-Similarly, the signal’s spatial qualities gain intensity.
+Similarly, the signal's spatial qualities gain intensity.
+Below, there are two HARMONICS switches.

-Below there are two HARMONICS switches.
 With the HARMONICS switches, you choose the frequency range of the fundamental tone area that should be processed with the HARMONICS control.
-What’s more, there are four available frequency ranges.
-For reasons of space, the frequency values are rounded for the front lettering.
+What's more, there are four available frequency ranges.
+For space reasons, the frequency values are rounded for the front lettering.

 Saturation

-Next, we can see a big knob which is representing the SATURATION control.
+Next, we can see a big knob representing the SATURATION control.
 The SATURATION control offers a wide range of effects intensity from subtle to brutal harmonic distortion.
 Aside from harmonic tube distortion, the accompanying tube limiting effect should also be considered.

 Storing the Adjustments